 By 2025, 75 percent of OT security solutions will be delivered via multifunction platforms interoperable with IT security solutions.

 The OT security market continues to change rapidly.
-The traditional OT security market emphasized products focused on legacy industrial platforms and operations-only networks and firewalls.
+The traditional OT security market emphasised products focused on legacy industrial platforms and operations-only networks and firewalls.
 As OT -IT systems merge, and newly designed cybersecurity-related products are deployed, OT-related management, governance, infrastructure, and security capabilities will change, too.

 But why manufacturing systems?
 What makes them especially juicy targets to malicious actors?